 Yes, submission of OCR/OE request is required even if you are not compensated for the activity or if it takes place during non-working hours or during weekends.
 This is to ensure there are no conflicts of interest related to the activity.

-Always download and use the latest version of the request form instead of using an old or obsolete request form.
-Fill in all required fields of the form including details about the outside activity and the organization/employer where the outside activity will take place.
+Be sure to fill in all required fields of the OCR/OE request form including details about the outside activity and the organization/employer where the outside activity will take place.
 Please do not use abbreviations that are not commonly known and the approvers may not know.
-Submit the completed form to your supervisor well before the start date of the planned outside activity so that your supervisor can review it before the start date of the activity and approve it, if appropriate, or any potential concerns or conflicts of interest can be discussed, resolved, and/or managed before the start date.
+Submit this form in advance of the start date of the activity so your supervisor can review the request and approve it, if appropriate, or discuss potential concerns or conflicts of interest.

 The purpose of the request form is to provide faculty and supportive professional staff with a means by which to disclose intent and receive approval to engage in outside consulting and research and/or outside employment with non-state and/or non-federal agencies, as required by the State of Illinois statute or with any outside entity as required by the NIU Board of Trustees' regulations.
 The form is meant to provide a mechanism by which perceived or potential conflicts of interest and conflicts of commitment associated with any outside consulting and research and outside employment activities can be identified, resolved or managed so as to protect the integrity of the university, its employees and resources.
 The form is also used for documenting approved requests and for auditing purposes as the requests and reports annually audited by external auditors to ensure NIU is in compliance.

-After submitting your request, check if it is approved by your supervisor.
-After your request is approved by your supervisor, it will be forwarded to the college dean/division head and then the Office of the Provost for further review and documentation, and the Office of the Provost will email you a copy of the approved request.
+When you submit the completed OCR/OE request form through OnBase, your supervisor will be prompted to review it.
+After your request is approved by your supervisor, it is routed to the college dean/division head and then the Office of the Provost for further review and documentation.

 Request forms should be completed and submitted to employee's department/school/unit chair/director/unit head, allowing sufficient time for approval to be granted prior to the commencement of the OCR/OE activity.